marinacsqueiroz/sql-dataware-house-project/README.md

 python scripts/start_project/main.py
 ```

-🔍 What this step does
+🔍 What this script does:
-The script orchestrates the entire project initialization and analysis workflow by performing the following sequential steps:

 #### Schema and Model Initialization:
 - Reads the initial schema configuration (scripts/config/schema.json).